Pro Hac Vice

 ANNUAL FEE FOR ADMISSION PRO HAC VICE

-Contact the Help Desk at (302) 573-6170 if verification of fee payment, date or receipt number is needed.
-A District of Delaware registered CM/ECF filer may pay the pro hac vice admission fee by credit card.
-Credit card payments may be submitted through CM/ECF in increments of up to 5 attorneys by using designated case 77mc7777, and selecting the appropriate event code from the Annual Pro Hac Vice Fee Menu.
-The events for paying pro hac vice fees request the filer to enter each attorney's full name, and for accounting purposes, we ask if the payment is related to a District Court case or a Bankruptcy case.
-Case 77mc7777 serves as a depository case ONLY for pro hac vice payments, and is not available for public viewing.
+The pro hac vice fee may be paid by check, payable to Clerk, U.S. District Court, mailed or otherwise delivered to 844 N. King Street, Room 4209, Unit 18, Wilmington, DE 19801.
+Alternatively, a District of Delaware registered CM/ECF user/filer may pay the pro hac vice admission fee by credit card.
+Credit card payments may only be submitted through CM/ECF in increments of up to 5 attorneys by using designated case 77mc7777, and selecting the appropriate event code from the Annual Pro Hac Vice Fee Menu.
+The events for paying pro hac vice fees request the filer to enter each attorney’s full name, and for accounting purposes, we ask if the payment is related to a District Court case or a Bankruptcy case.
+Case 77mc7777 serves as a depository case ONLY for pro hac vice payments, and is not to be used for any other purpose.
 Click here for complete instructions for using Case 77mc7777 for payment of pro hac vice fees.
-Alternatively, the annual fee may be paid by check, payable to Clerk, U.S. District Court, mailed or otherwise delivered to 844 N. King Street, Room 4209, Unit 18, Wilmington, DE 19801.

 ELECTRONIC NOTICING REGISTRATION

-An attorney admitted pro hac vice, may apply for electronic noticing on a case-by-case basis in District Court.
-Such registration does not provide for document filing rights or account access.
+An attorney admitted pro hac vice, may apply for electronic noticing on a case-by-case basis.
+Registration is only for noticing and does not provide for document filing rights or user account access.

 Once the annual fee requirement has been met and their pro hac vice admission granted, an attorney may register for electronic noticing by submitting the attached registration form to the Clerk's office.
-A signed registration form saved in pdf format, should be attached and e-mailed to: ProHacViceNoticing@ded.uscourts.gov, Subject: Pro Hac Vice Noticing.
-When applicable, multiple registration forms may be attached to a single e-mail, via a single multi-page PDF attachment.
-Paper courtesy copies are not needed.
-The Clerk's office will establish the pro hac vice attorney's E-noticing account in CM/ECF.
-As a result, the attorney will receive notices of electronic filing (NEF's), and their name, e-mail address and pro hac vice noticing status will appear on the docket sheet.
+The completed noticing request should be scanned in pdf format and e-mailed to ProHacViceNoticing@ded.uscourts.gov, Subject: Pro Hac Vice Noticing.
+The Clerk’s office will establish the pro hac vice attorney’s E-noticing in CM/ECF, the attorney will receive notices of electronic filing (NEF’s), and their name and e-mail address will appear on the docket with their local Delaware counsel.